Chance-Constrained DC Optimal Power Flow Using Constraint-Informed Statistical Estimation: Constraint-Informed Reformulation

 To handle the domain $[t_{S-1}, \infty)$ where $\Phi$ asymptotes, the slope and intercept of the rightmost horizontal segment are:

 The resulting piecewise linear approximation $\hat{\Phi}$ is concave and can be expressed compactly as:

 The pointwise minimum ensures that the PWL approximation $\hat{\Phi}$ is a valid under-estimator for $\Phi$, so that the solution obtained by substituting $\Phi$ with $\hat{\Phi}$ in constraint~\eqref{eq:cc_cinform_cdf_form} will also be feasible for the original constraint~\eqref{eq:cc_opf_power_max}.
+In other words, the PWL approximation always yields conservative (i.e., more reliable) solutions, regardless of the number of segments~$S$.

 To ensure that discretizing over the nonnegative reals will suffice, we need to impose additional constraints \cite[Proposition~1]{fathabad2023asymptotically} that restrict the domain of $\Phi$ in~\eqref{eq:cc_cinform_cdf_form} to $[0,\infty)$.